Best Travel and Hospitality Business Ideas for 2020

 A helicopter tour business takes customers on short flights so they can view their city from a bird's-eye view.
-This is typically marketed as a more expensive service for a more adventurous clientele, and it adds a touch of excitement into any community.
+This is typically marketed as a more expensive service for a more adventurous clientele, and it adds a touch of excitement to any community.

 This business is ideal for those already licensed to fly a helicopter, as there is a significant investment of time and money required to acquire a license.
 As such, it typically makes a good business for retired military personnel.
-Aside from a knowledge of helicopters, one of the best qualities for this business is to be a “people person,” as you must be able to charm customers before, during, and after flight.
+Aside from a knowledge of helicopters, one of the best qualities for this business is to be a “people person,” as you must be able to charm customers before, during, and after the flight.

 A hotel can be any commercial building that charges money to travelers who need a room to stay.
 This can be anything from a standard multi-unit building to luxury stand-alone villas.
 As airline prices drop and the economy improves, corporate and personal travel continues to increase.
 The hotel industry generated just under $200 billion in revenue in 2016.

-This business is good for someone who enjoys the hospitality business.
+This startup idea is good for someone who enjoys the hospitality business.
 Those who run hotels have to be adept at catering to a number of different needs, so an owner will need to be flexible when it comes to how they respond to different travelers and consistent when it comes to delivering unparalleled customer service.
 From business travelers to young families, each guest will have their own priorities when it comes to where they stay.

 House sitting is a service offered to customers who are out of town or otherwise away from the home.
 House sitters may look after pets, plants, or just the home itself.
 House sitters help the community in a number of ways.
 They can ward off criminals by simply being in the house, and they keep cats and dogs from having to be put into kennels.